 There is more disturbing evidence of the tragic circumstances that confront the transgender community in the report.
-After 23 years of continually lobbying the governments of the day there are still limited access to services.
-What services are available are mostly non-government and are only accessible in Brisbane.
-Cairns does some great work through the Sexual Health Clinic but we should be able to do better for those living in regional and far west QLD.
+Despite 23 years of continually lobbying the governments of the day, serious obstacles remain on access to services.
+Additionally, available services are mostly non-government.
+Only Brisbane offers readily accessible services of any real consequence.

 Gina Mather is the President of the Australian Transgender Support Association Queensland.
+(ATSAQ)